These are some general resources for Health Services students planning to attend graduate school.

 - Pharmacy School: Pharmacy School Admissions Requirements (PSAR)

 It is possible to study abroad.
 It just takes careful planning so that you will fulfill your prerequisites before you take your entrance exams.
-Consult with your academic advisor and/or HSAC advisor for guidance.
+Consult with your academic adviser and/or HSAC adviser for guidance.